Post job

 An Environmental Health Specialist is responsible for determining the existence of possible health hazards and taking measures to prevent or corect them.
 They monitor health and safety conditions in resedential, industrial, commercial, and recreational settings.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that health and safety coordinator responsibilities requires skills like "safety procedures," "epa," "cpr," and "powerpoint."
-But an environmental health specialist might use skills, such as, "public health," "air quality," "excellent interpersonal," and "environmental regulations."
+For example, resumes show us that health and safety coordinator responsibilities requires skills like "safety procedures," "epa," "cpr," and "powerpoint."
+But an environmental health specialist might use other skills in their typical duties, such as, "public health," "air quality," "excellent interpersonal," and "environmental regulations."

-When it comes to the differences in education between the two professions, environmental health specialists tend to reach similar levels of education than health and safety coordinators.
+Average education levels between the two professions vary.
+Environmental health specialists tend to reach similar levels of education than health and safety coordinators.
 In fact, they're 3.0% more likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.

 A safety officer specializes in maintaining a safe and healthy work environment for employees in a building or establishment.
 Aside from adhering to the safety standards and regulations within a company, a safety officer also has to craft and improve policies that prioritize the physical and mental health of workers.
 Furthermore, it is essential to implement safety programs by educating workers on various precautionary measures, performing regular inspections of equipment and machines, and ensuring the proper disposal of any hazardous waste materials.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a health and safety coordinator is likely to be skilled in "environmental health," "rehabilitation," "state regulations," and "epa," while a typical safety officer is skilled in "patients," "patrol," "risk management," and "customer service."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a health and safety coordinator is likely to be skilled in "environmental health," "rehabilitation," "state regulations," and "epa," while a typical safety officer is skilled in "patients," "patrol," "risk management," and "customer service."

-Safety officers typically study at similar levels compared with health and safety coordinators.
+Most safety officers achieve a similar degree level compared to health and safety coordinators.
 For example, they're 1.2% less likely to graduate with a Master's Degree, and 0.5% less likely to earn a Doctoral Degree.

 A safety supervisor is responsible for monitoring the overall operations of a production, ensuring the safety and security of everyone, and enforcing strict regulations and protocols.
 Safety supervisors organize safety orientations and training for the workers, as well as reiterating disciplinary measures and policies and procedures during meetings.
 They inspect the workplace, including the maintenance of tools and equipment, immediately calling for repair for any defective items found.
 A safety supervisor also assists with the investigation of workplace hazards to prevent such complications in the future.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between health and safety coordinators and safety supervisors, there are some differences that are important to note.
 For one, a health and safety coordinator might have more use for skills like "environmental health," "rehabilitation," "state regulations," and "powerpoint."
-Meanwhile, some safety supervisors might include skills like "patrol," "site safety," "safety rules," and "incident investigations" on their resume.
+Meanwhile, some responsibilities of safety supervisors require skills like "patrol," "site safety," "safety rules," and "incident investigations. "

-In general, safety supervisors reach similar levels of education when compared to health and safety coordinators resumes.
+In general, safety supervisors hold similar degree levels compared to health and safety coordinators.
 Safety supervisors are 2.9% less likely to earn their Master's Degree and 0.2% less likely to graduate with a Doctoral Degree.